 - Vanilla extract: A little bit goes a long, but feel free to add more to taste.

 If you’ve made your own milk before, you’ll basically be doing the exact same thing but with peanuts instead of almonds/cashews/etc. But, let's walk through how to make this milk.

-Step 3: place cheese cloth or a nut bag over a bowl, then slowly pour milk over top and squeeze the cheese cloth so that the milk comes out.
+Step 3: Place a cheese cloth or a nut bag over a bowl, then slowly pour milk over top and squeeze the cheese cloth so that the milk comes out.
 This will drain out any of the pulp and assure that the milk is nice and smooth.

-Step 4: store milk in the refrigerator for up to 3 days, and enjoy it as-is, with cereal or even in your coffee!
+Step 4: Store milk in the refrigerator for up to 4 days, and enjoy it as-is, with cereal or even in your coffee!